Can Vision Language Models Learn Intuitive Physics from Interaction?: Methods

 \subsection{Reward Functions}

-We use specific reward functions for each task both for training models with GRPO and for evaluating models in the results below.
 For the binary stability task, where models have to give a binary response judging the stability of a given block tower, we use three distinct reward values: $-1$ for non-parseable answers, $0$ for legal but incorrect answers, and $1$ for legal and correct answers.

 For the x-only task where models reply with a single integer, we set the reward to $-5$ for non-parseable completions.
 For answers that are parsed correctly we use two different Gaussian functions based on the distance to the center.
 As answers get closer to the center, they are rewarded more.
 For answers that result in an unstable tower, we calculate a weaker function as $2 \cdot e^{(-d^2)} - 2$, where $d$ is the distance on $x$ from the optimal position.
 For answers that result in a stable tower, we compute the reward as $20 \cdot e^{(-d^2)}$ (see Fig.~\ref{fig:main} and Fig.~\ref{fig:toptower_reward} in the Appendix for a visualization).